 - 4.10.28 The bus station' in Retford is located adjacent to Arlington Way' and was provided by the County Council and opened in July 2007 as part of a programme of upgrade, rebuild and refurbishment of the county's bus stations.
-The station was highly commended at the 2007 UK Bus Awards for its design and has boosted passenger safety and acted as a catalyst for growth and change in the town center. - 4.10.29 The bus station in Worksop replaced stops previously located on Hardy Street.
-The station is managed by Nottinghamshire County Council in partnership with Bassetlaw District Council. - 4.10.30 An annual passenger satisfaction undertaken by NCC in Worksop noted 98% of the satisfaction with the passenger transport facilities, with 63% rating them as 'Very Good' with 35% of the respondents used public transport more often since the opening of the new bus station.
+The station was highly commended at the 2007 UK Bus Awards for its design and has boosted passenger safety and acted as a catalyst for growth and change in the town center. - 4.10.29 The bus station in Worksop opened to the public in August 2015 and replaced stops previously located on Hardy Street.
+The station is managed by Nottinghamshire County Council in partnership with Bassetlaw District Council. - 4.10.30 An annual passenger satisfaction undertaken by NCC in Worksop noted 98% satisfaction with the passenger transport facilities, with 63% rating them as 'Very Good' and 35% of the respondents using public transport more often since the bus station opened.